FreePirat/TimeTinker/README.md

 # TimeTinker

-I want this application to be a completely customizable clock that accepts images, allows the user to change the direction of the time and create their own personal clock.
-In the future, I'd like for the user to be able to select from a multitude of themes online.
-There, users will be able to upload and download other player's themes!
+This project's goal is to make a customizable clock that displays the time in the user's preferred style.
+The user will be able to drag, modify and take in other users' created styles.